Join the club! Subscribe Here

 • These cups can be made up to 24 hours ahead of time.
 Leave out any items that might get soggy (crackers, pretzels, etc.) and add them as the last step, right before serving.

-• Cover prepared cups with plastic wrap to prevent the meat and cheese from drying out and store in the refrigerator until ready to serve.
+• Cover the prepared cups with plastic wrap to prevent the meat and cheese from drying out, and store them in the refrigerator until ready to serve.

 • Store any leftovers (removing crackers, pretzels, etc) in an airtight container in the fridge for up to 4 days.